-Impact Description Project Life Cycle Stage: Construction stage Impact Source: Construction Noise and Visual Intrusion Cumulative Impact Source: No Impact Pathway: Air and visibil lity Impact Description: Badgers are high sensitivity receptors.
+Impact Description Project Life Cycle Stage: Construction stage Impact Source: Construction N oise and Visual Intrusion Cumulative Impact Source: Noi Impact Pathway: Air and visibil ise and Visual Intrusion inipacer activay , , in and vision Impact Description: Badgers are high sensitivity receptors.
 Disturbance to or Displacement of Badgers may occur where construction works are in close proximity to occupied Badger Setts.
-Serious disturbance may cause an - t in the mortality of cubs, which are typically underground during the months of January through to February p Works will be undertaken durir nor to emergence in April. ng daylight hours only as part of Project Design, which significantly reduces effects. e place within 50m of an active badger sett in the main breeding season (December to June inclusive), as part of Pr oject Design.
-Impact Quality: Negative Evaluation of the Subject I Development Impact - Badger: Disturbance/Displacement Element 2: UWF Related Wo rks - direct/indirect impact Impact Magnitude: None Significance of the Impact: No o potential for impact Rationale for Impact Evaluation n: No active Badger setts we - ere identified in baseline studies of UWF Related Works. - Element 2: UWF Related Worl ks - cumulative impact Cumulative Impact Magnitude Significance of the Impact: No potential for impact Rationale for Impact Evaluation n : No active Badger setts were id entified in baseline studies of UWF Related Works or Upperchurch Windfarm.
-Cumulative Information: I ndividual Evaluations of Other Elements of the Whole UWF Project Element 1: UWF Grid Connec · · · · Impact Magnitude: No active badger setts or other signs of Badger activity were recorded during the baseline derground Grid Connection in 2019.
-The UWF Grid Connection is will be located mainly along existing paved ro pads, with the exception of a short section in the Mountphilips area.
-Therefore, htphilips area, as roadside habitat along the 110kV UGC is not expected to be used extensively or relied upon as for oraging habitat by badger.
-The installation of the UWF G rid Connection will consist of brief effects confined mainly to the existing public to badgers are therefore expected to be not significant.
-Significance of the Impact: Not t Significant Rationale for Impact Evaluation n : • The absence of badger setts within 50m of the UWF Grid Connection; Short term duration of the works;
+Serious disturbance may cause an avoidance response and result in the mortality of cubs, which are typically underground during the months of January through to February prior to emergence in April.
+Works will be undertaken during daylight hours only as part of Project Design, which significantly reduces effects.
+No construction works will take place within 50m of an active badger sett in the main breeding season (December to June inclusive), as part of Project Design.
+Impact Quality: Negative Evaluation of the Subject I Development Impact - Badger: Disturbance/Displacement Element 2: UWF Related Wo rks - direct/indirect impact Impact Magnitude: None Significance of the Impact: No o potential for impact Rationale for Impact Evaluation: No active Badger setts we ere identified in baseline studies of UWF Related Works.
+Element 2: LIW/E Belated W/ark a sumulativo import Cumulative Impact Magnitude · None Significance of the Impact: No potential for impact Rationale for Impact Evaluation n: No active Badger setts were ide entified in baseline studies of UWF Related Works or Upperchurch Windfarm.
+Cumulative Information: I ndividual Evaluations of Other Elements of the Whole UWF Project Element 1: UWF Grid Connec tion Impact Magnitude: No active badger setts or other signs of Badger activity were recorded during the baseline survey of the 110kV UWF Underground Grid Connection in 2019.
+The UWF Grid Connection is will be located mainly along existing paved roads, with the exception of a short section in the Mountphilips area.
+Therefore, effects are limited to the Mountphilips area, as roadside habitat along the 110kV UGC is not expected to be used extensively or relied upon as foraging habitat by badger.
+The installation of the UWF Grid Connection will consist of brief effects confined mainly to the existing public road, the magnitude of impact to badgers are therefore expected to be not significant.
+Significance of the Impact: Not Significant Rationale for Impact Evaluation n : • The absence of badger setts s within 50m of the UWF Grid Connection; • Short term duration of the works;

-• Completion of works during daylight hours;

-The works will be confined to the existing public road.
+Completion of works during daylight hours; The works will be confined to the existing public road.